SalishSeaCast/docs/work_env/hg_version_control.rst

 but `Mercurial - The Definitive Guide`_
 (also known as "the redbean book") is the go-to reference.
 If you are new to version control you should read at least Chapters 1_ and 2_.
-Users experiences with other version control tools (e.g :command:`svn` or :command:`git`) can get up to speed with Mercurial by reading `Chapter 2`_.
+Users experienced with other version control tools (e.g :command:`svn` or :command:`git`) can get up to speed with Mercurial by reading `Chapter 2`_.